p2irc/lsplab/README.md

 `model.set_random_seed(int)` - Sets the random seed for improved reproducibility.
 Without this set, weight initialization will be different on each run.
 However, this does not provide perfect reproducability, since mini-batching is non-deterministic.

+`model.set_use_chunks([list])` - Output results split up by two or more sections of the total path.
+This is useful for multi-stage experiments.
+Input is a list of lists where each entry is a list of a start-end pair of indices representing a particular chunk of time.
+Note that the entries here correspond to path segments, not timepoints.
+This means that if you are using interpolation, you must take this into account.

 `model.set_loss_function(['sce', 'mse'])` - Sets the loss function used for embedding learning to either sigmoid cross-entropy (`sce`, default) or mean squared error (`mse`).

 `model.set_n(int)` - Sets the dimensionality of the latent space (default is `16`).
 The default should usually be sufficient.